BJSherman80/BJSherman80/README.md

 ### Here are some facts about me...
 - Pronouns: He/Him
 - 📖 studying at **Turing School of Software & Design** out of **Denver, Colorado** (backend program)
-- 👨🏼‍🎓 I have a bachelors degree in Political Science and Pre Law.
+- 👨🏼‍🎓 I have a bachelors degree in Political Science and Pre-Law.
 - 🤓 I always have a book by my side, ask me for a book recommendation!!
 - 💬 Ask me about: Anything startup company related!!